huggingface/blog/infini-attention.md

 # Section 1: Reproduction Principles

-We found the following rules being helpful when implementing a new method and use it as guiding principles for a lot of our work:
+We found the following rules helpful when implementing a new method and use it as guiding principles for a lot of our work:

-+ Principle 1.
-Start with the smallest model size that provides good signals, and scale up the experiments once you get good signals.
++ **Principle 1:** Start with the smallest model size that provides good signals, and scale up the experiments once you get good signals.
-+ Principle 2.
-Always train a solid baseline to measure progress.
++ **Principle 2.** Always train a solid baseline to measure progress.
-+ Principle 3.
-To determine if a factor improves performance, train two identical models except for the difference in the factor being tested.
++ **Principle 3.** To determine if a factor improves performance, train two identical models except for the difference in the factor being tested.

 With these principles in mind, let's dive into how Infini-attention actually works.
 Understanding the mechanics will be crucial as we move forward with our experiments.